 H1.2: An industry-backed regulation will be more likely to respond to changes in an activist backed regulation by converging in scope than in prescriptiveness or performance levels.

 Differentiation: Another core theoretical claim is that different coalitions will establish qualitatively different policies (Botzem & Dobusch, 2012; Hsueh and Prakash, 2012).
-By distinguishing types of stringency, we may identify qualitative differences how stringency varies across programs.Focusing on a comprehensive rather than a limited set of issues suggests new versions of this question: On which issues will an activist-backed regulation be more stringent than an industry-backed regulation?
-On which issues will an industry-backed regulation be more stringent than an activist-backed regulation?
+By distinguishing types of stringency, we may identify qualitative differences how stringency varies across programs.

 We suggest that the relative stringency of an industry-backed program on a given issue depends on whether it results in net costs or net benefits to the industry.
 Activist-backed programs drive stringency on issues where requirements impose costs on firms in order to achieve social or ecological goals.
 We call these “costly issues.”
 On these issues, an industry-backed program must balance achieving legitimacy through perceived stringency with minimizing compliance costs.
 The result is likely to be a lower level of stringency than that of an activist-backed program, especially where industry-backed programs can more easily create an impression of stringency or where compliance costs are high.